troychaplin/wp-monorepo-manager/TEST.md

 - [ ] Changelog is updated
 - [ ] CLI works in both WordPress and non-WordPress contexts
 - [ ] Setup command properly detects and handles different environments
+- [ ] Theme and plugin creation works with proper prompts
+- [ ] Monorepo architecture is properly implemented (no individual dependency installation)